 Laboratory diagnostic methods of male infertility

-Definitions concerning semen variables are given in
+Definitions concerning semen variables are given in Table 1 (WHO, 1992).

 Ejaculate volume, sperm concentration, total sperm count, and viability

 The major component of the ejaculate volume is made up of secretions from the accessory glands (seminal vesicles and prostate).
 Consequently, the ejaculate volume is not directly related to spermatogenesis, and the sperm concentration (spermatozoa/ml) varies according to the ejaculate volume.
 The total number of spermatozoa per ejaculate reflects spermatogenesis and is related to the duration of sexual abstinence before collection.
 As the ejaculate volume is related to the secretory function of the seminal vesicles and prostate, decreased ejaculate volume reflects impaired accessory gland function.
 Vital staining of the spermatozoa allows quantitation of the fraction of living cells independently of their motility.